OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-06.md

 ## 1 Chronicles 6:58

-> Hilen with its pasture lands, Debir with its pasture lands,
+> Hilen with its grazing areas, Debir with its grazing areas,

 ## 1 Chronicles 6:59

-> Ashan with its pasture lands, and Beth-shemesh with its pasture lands.
+> Ashan with its grazing areas, and Beth-shemesh with its grazing areas.

 ---